 Bicycle Laws in Kansas and Missouri

 In Kansas City, bicycles are “vehicles” by law.
 They, therefore, have all the same rights and responsibilities as motor vehicles.
 Bicyclists may use the roadway to travel when bike lanes do not exist.
 They may not ride on sidewalks in downtown KC unless they are 12 years old or younger.
-Motorists must maintain safe traveling distances around bicycles – a minimum of three feet at all times.
+Motorists in Missouri must maintain safe traveling distances around bicycles – a minimum of three feet at all times.
 Most counties in Missouri and Kansas require those under 18 to wear helmets while cycling.
 Breaking any of the bicycle laws in KC can increase the risks of collisions and serious injuries.

 The majority of bike accidents occur because someone broke the law.
 Roadway laws are in place for the safety of motorists, bicyclists, and pedestrians.
 Breaking the rules opens the door to collisions.
 When motorists enter crosswalks without the right of way, speed, or engage in unsafe practices such as texting and driving, they risk the lives of everyone else on the roadway.
 Bicyclists are particularly at risk as vulnerable road users.
 A collision may cause minor vehicle damage to the motorist but can end the life of the cyclist.
 It is up to motorists to acknowledge the rights of bicyclists in Kansas and Missouri and to obey the laws.